I had a dream a few years ago. In fact it was eight months after my breast cancer diagnosis and lumpectomy.

 I was a bit adrift in my life at that time, not exactly sure what I wanted to be doing next.
 Or perhaps I wasn’t yet ready to admit what I wanted to be doing next.
 That year was a process, a year of feeling my feelings and letting things unfold in their own time.
 I had become weary of pushing through things, of being ultra-responsible to many others while disregarding my own desires.
 This was a year of rest, reflection, discovery, and dreaming.

 I had a dream in April of 2012.
 I was in a car wheeling down the road, in and around curves when I noticed a nearby policeman.
-Immediately I also realized that there was no one behind the driver’s wheel!
+Immediately I also realized that I was in the passenger seat and there was no one behind the driver’s wheel!
 I had a feeling the cop would probably take issue with this.
 My next thought was, “God’s driving.”
-I wondered how the policeman would feel about that.
-I smiled.
+I smiled at the thought and also at the imagined response of the policeman.

 A few months ago I felt guided to create some divination cards based on some of the more potent dreams I’ve had. (“Divination,” for those unfamiliar with the term, is a process of using one’s intuition to divine guidance and answers to questions.
 Oftentimes other tools are involved: cards, runes, things with symbols on them.)
 I created this handmade deck of Sacred Dream cards.
 And I’ve been pulling this card a lot lately.
 “God’s driving.”